miguelperezenciso/SeqBreed/README.md

 ### Main classes
 **SeqBreed** allows storing and accessing genomic and population information easily.

-* Most items of interest can be accessed directly or indirectly through the ```Population``` class. ```Population``` has a series of methods allowing generating new individuals, including the different selection steps.
+* ```Population``` class allows accessing most items of interest.
+It has a series of methods allowing generating new individuals, including the different selection steps.
 * ```GFounder``` class allows storing genotypes from base population individuals, ie, those in the vcf / gen file.
 * ```Genome``` contains all relevant genome features such as number of chromosomes, recombination rates, sequence snp positions...
 * ```Chip``` contains a list of SNP positions.